wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 * Added alternative shortcode [cscf-contact-form] for use when conflicts could occur.
 * Updated the documentation.
 * Recaptcha form now responds to language changes
 * Fixed the recaptcha form which google screwed up by putting a privacy link in.
-Link has been hidden.
+Link has been hidden via a stylesheet.
+Note: this stylesheet is not loaded if you untick 'Use the plugin default stylesheet'.
 * Updated pot file to reflect new name space
 * Changed name space from cff to cscf
 * Settings screen: recaptcha theme and key inputs are immediately enabled/disabled as the 'Use reCAPTCHA' box is clicked.
+* Corrected some html seen as invalid by http://validator.w3.org/
+* removed '<?=' and replaced with '<?php echo' in cscf_settings, thanks go to andrewbacon
-= 4.1.1 =
+* Added notice to setting screen when JetPack's contact form is active = 4.1.1 =
 * Fixed potential conflicts with themes that use bootstrap
 * Enabled internationalisation, this plugin will now work with multiple languages